South Carolina Upstate visits Antoine and Radford - WTOP News

 Radford, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Radford takes on the South Carolina Upstate Spartans after Bryan Antoine scored 21 points in Radford’s 74-68 loss to the Gardner-Webb Runnin’ Bulldogs.
+BOTTOM LINE: Radford hosts the South Carolina Upstate Spartans after Bryan Antoine scored 21 points in Radford’s 74-68 loss to the Gardner-Webb Runnin’ Bulldogs.

-The Highlanders are 5-2 on their home court.
-Radford scores 73.6 points while outscoring opponents by 3.2 points per game.
+The Highlanders are 5-2 in home games.
+Radford is eighth in the Big South with 11.5 assists per game led by Kenyon Giles averaging 2.8.

-The Spartans are 1-3 in conference games.
-South Carolina Upstate has a 3-3 record in games decided by 3 points or fewer.
+The Spartans have gone 1-3 against Big South opponents.
+South Carolina Upstate has a 3-5 record in games decided by 10 or more points.

-Radford is shooting 46.1% from the field this season, 0.4 percentage points higher than the 45.7% South Carolina Upstate allows to opponents.
-South Carolina Upstate averages 8.2 made 3-pointers per game this season, 1.3 more made shots on average than the 6.9 per game Radford gives up.
+Radford scores 73.6 points per game, 0.5 more points than the 73.1 South Carolina Upstate gives up.
+South Carolina Upstate has shot at a 44.3% rate from the field this season, 2.1 percentage points above the 42.2% shooting opponents of Radford have averaged.

-The Highlanders and Spartans square off Saturday for the first time in conference play this season.
+The Highlanders and Spartans meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Kenyon Giles is scoring 14.7 points per game with 1.7 rebounds and 2.8 assists for the Highlanders.
-DaQuan Smith is averaging 14.2 points over the past 10 games for Radford.
+TOP PERFORMERS: Giles is averaging 14.7 points for the Highlanders.
+DaQuan Smith is averaging 14.2 points over the last 10 games for Radford.

-Trae Broadnax is averaging 13.7 points and 3.9 assists for the Spartans.
-Justin Bailey is averaging 10.3 points and 3.2 rebounds while shooting 37.3% over the past 10 games for South Carolina Upstate.
+Trae Broadnax is scoring 13.7 points per game with 4.1 rebounds and 3.9 assists for the Spartans.
+Justin Bailey is averaging 10.3 points and 1.5 steals over the past 10 games for South Carolina Upstate.

 LAST 10 GAMES: Highlanders: 6-4, averaging 72.7 points, 30.8 rebounds, 11.0 assists, 5.9 steals and 3.5 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 73.2 points per game.